Funerary art in Puritan New England: Death's head

-The death's head is the earliest and most frequently occurring motif in colonial era American headstones.
-The head usually is winged, and accompanied by imagery such as hourglasses, bones and coffins.
-Though seemingly frightening to modern viewers, the image of a skull was then less about inspiring dread in the viewer, and more about acknowledging a normal, everyday fact of human life.
-In their belief system, death was when the flesh passed away to make way for renewal in the afterlife.
-The skulls reflect puritan funeral rituals in total, including their approach to elegies, funerals rites and sermons.
+The death's head is the earliest and most frequently occurring motif in colonial-era American headstones.
+The head is usually winged and decorated with imagery such as hourglasses, bones and coffins.
+Though seemingly frightening to modern viewers, skulls were then less about dread than acknowledging death as an everyday fact of human life.
+In the Puritans' belief system, death was when flesh passed away to make way for renewal in the afterlife.
+The skulls reflect Puritan funeral rituals in total, including their approach to elegies, funerals rites and sermons.
 Commonly, the horses carrying the remains of the deceased to the graveyard were draped with robes containing painted coffins and death's heads.
 Burial usually took place three to eight days after death, with the headstone erected up to eight months later.

-Before the English colonies were fully established and had fully functioning ecomomies, burial rituals were expensive; a relatively elaborate funeral in Boston in the 1720s would have cost around £100.
-The headstones were a relatively small part of the overall expense, in the 1720s they ranged from £2 to over £40.
+Before the English colonies were fully established and had fully functioning economies, burial rituals were expensive; a relatively elaborate funeral in Boston in the 1720s would have cost around £100.
+The headstones were a relatively small part of the overall expense; in the 1720s headstones ranged from £2 to over £40.

-By the mid-18th century, the death's head image sometimes became less stern and menacing.
-The figure was often crowned, the lower jaw eliminated, and serrations of teeth appeared on the upper row.
-Particularly, the eyes become more animated, sometimes almond shaped and with pupils, gibing it a more soul than deathlike appearance.
-Death's head designs started becoming less common by the 1780s and died out around 1805.
+By the mid-18th century the death's head became less stern and menacing.
+The figure was often crowned, the lower jaw was eliminated and serrations of teeth appeared on the upper row.
+The eyes became more animated, sometimes almond-shaped and with pupils giving it a more soul-than-deathlike appearance.
+Death's head designs became less common from the 1780s and died out around 1805.

-Extra imagery such as foliage, grapes and vines, and hearts suggest new life through sacraments and resurrection.
-This transition cannot be clearly, or easily, seen through the gravestones.
-The changes are very minute and gradual leaving some stones with a disturbing image in between an empty skull and a lively soul.
+Other morifs such as foliage, grapes, vines and hearts, suggest new life through sacraments and resurrection.
+This transition cannot be clearly or easily seen through the gravestones.
+The changes are very minute and gradual, leaving some stones with a disturbing image in between an empty skull and a lively soul.
 Other motifs from this era include imps of death depicted as small evil demons bearing the arrows of death.
 They are particularly associated with the Charlestown grave carver Joseph Lamson, who carved imps either pallbearing or adorned with imagery of death and decay such as scythes and hourglasses.